tristan-white/tristan-white.github.io/_posts/2024-07-10-credit-cards.md

 To simplify it all, I made a tool that generates a PDF that's custom-tailored to your needs that gives simple, consolidated tips on how to save money with credit cards.
 To receive a personalized report, fill in the form below.

+> Note: This PDF generation tool is not yet supported on mobile.
+{: .prompt-warning}

 **Name:**
 <br>
 <input type="text">